zenomt/rtmfp-cpp/test/tcserver.md

 By default, when sending stream messages to a subscriber, the server will use the queue lifetimes and other treatments as specified by the corresponding command-line arguments or their default values.
-The subscriber can override these default settings by specifying an argument to the `play` stream command after the stream name.
+The subscriber can override these default settings by specifying query parameters in the stream name sent to the `play` command.

+Like a query in a URI, query parameters follow the first `?` (`QUESTION MARK`) in the stream name.
+Parameters are specified as “`<name>=<value>`” and are separated by `&` (`AMPERSAND`) or `?` characters.
+If there are multiple parameters with the same name, a later one overrides the previous value.

-If the first argument after the stream name is an Object, then any members present override their corresponding settings.
-The following member names are
+Any query parameters present in the stream name override their corresponding default settings.
+The following parameters are recognized:
-recognized:

 - `audioLifetime`: (Number) Audio queue lifetime (seconds).
 - `videoLifetime`: (Number) Video queue lifetime.
 - `finishByMargin`: (Number) Additional time to complete a message if transmission has started.
-- `expirePreviousGop`: (Truthy) Whether to expire the previous Group of Pictures (GOP) early when a new GOP starts.
+- `expirePreviousGop`: Whether to expire the previous Group of Pictures (GOP) early when a new GOP starts.
+Disabled for values `0`, `no`, or `false`; any other value (including blank) enables.
+- `asis`: Whether to repeat the timestamps exactly as sent by the publisher as described above in **Streaming**.
+Disabled for values `0`, `no`, or `false`;
+  any other value (including blank) enables.

 For safety, the server caps each parameter above at 10 seconds or twice the default value, whichever is greater.

+Example: `BigBuckBunny?audioLifetime=0.25&videoLifetime=1`

 ### Publish Priority and Preemption

+Like the `play` command, the stream name for a `publish` can contain query parameters.
+Query parameters follow the first `?` character in the stream name and are separated by `&` or `?` characters.

-Streams are published with a _publish priority_, used for preempting or overriding publishes to the same stream name.
-If unspecified in the `publish` stream command, the publish priority defaults to negative infinity.
+Streams are published with a _publish priority_, used for preempting or overriding another publish to the same stream name.
+If unspecified in the `publish` stream name’s query, the publish priority defaults to negative infinity.
 A higher numeric priority overrides a lower priority value.

-If the first argument to the `publish` command after the stream name is an Object, then any members present override their corresponding default settings.
-The following member name is recognized:
+The following query parameter is recognized:

 - `priority`: (Number) Publish priority.
-The publish priority is capped to the maximum for the user (default 0; override with the `pri` user-specific property).
+The publish priority is capped to the maximum for the user (capped to 0 by default; override the user’s cap with the `pri` user-specific property).

+Example: `BigBuckBunny?priority=-1`

 If a publisher is preempted, it will receive a `NetStream.Publish.BadName` event.
 Otherwise the new publisher will receive a `NetStream.Publish.BadName`